50+ Laptop Friendly Cafés in Berlin

 Frea

-For tasty vegan baked goods paired with strong WiFi and a laptop friendly environment, look no further than Frea Bakery.
-Not only are they fully vegan, they’re also fully locally sourced and compost all their organic waste (take a look at their big ole compost on the way to the toilets).
-There’s a handful of outlets at the tables near the entrance, and there’s typically plenty of space available to hang and chill out on a weekday.
-As for weekends, I will say that their space tends to fill up pretty quickly and they prioritize brunch patrons, but if you start your stay with a meal or visit in the afternoon then they’re laptop friendly within reason.
+For tasty vegan baked goods paired with a laptop-friendly environment, look no further than Frea Bakery.
+They’re fully vegetarian (their baked items should be fully plant-based), locally sourced, and compost all their organic waste (take a look at their big ole compost on the way to the toilets).
+Their WiFi is just okay, it’s worked for me in the past but on my most recent visit (July 2024) it didn’t work for my friend and me at all.
+There’s a handful of outlets at the tables near the entrance, and there’s normally plenty of space available to hang and chill out on a weekday.
+As for weekends, I will say that their space tends to fill up pretty quickly and they prioritize brunch patrons, but if you start your stay with a meal or visit in the afternoon then they’re laptop-friendly within reason.

 Gartenstraße 9 | Mitte